avliu-um/youtube-conversations/README.md

 ![Comment Spread Overview](./figures/comment_spread_overview.png)

-Here we find that commenters are more engaging on their own party's videos than on other parties.
+Here we find that commenters are more engaging on their own party's videos than on other parties (see "mean" column, which is the mean comment spread ratio).

 ![Comment Spread Results](./figures/comment_spread_results.png)